KrivanRaulAdrian/KrivanRaulAdrian/README.md

 Aspiring junior PHP developer, willing to continuously grow and learn,eager to write and maintain good-quality code while working in a friendly based environment with a dedicated team. 🤓 🐘

-Check out some of my projects here on GitHub; they cover different topics I'm studying 📚
+Check out some of my projects here on GitHub; they cover different topics I studied 📚

 - <a href="https://github.com/KrivanRaulAdrian/api-blog-posts">Blog Post API</a>
 - <a href="https://github.com/KrivanRaulAdrian/job-board-api">Job Board API</a>